roberjo/react-federation/docs/getting-started.md

 ### Module Not Loading

+1. **Ensure remotes are built** (see step 4 above)
-1. Ensure remote dev server is running
+2. Ensure remote preview server is running (`pnpm dev` starts all servers)
-2. Check browser console for errors
+3. Check browser console for errors:
+   - "Remote container not found" → Remote not built or preview server not running
+   - "React is null" → Shared scope not initialized (check main.tsx)
+   - "Module not found" → Wrong module path or remote not exposing module
-3. Verify CORS is enabled in remote vite.config.ts
+4. Verify CORS is enabled in remote `vite.config.ts` preview config
-4. Check Network tab for remoteEntry.js request
+5. Check Network tab for `remoteEntry.js` request (should return JavaScript, not HTML)
+6. Verify shared scope: `console.log(window.__federation_shared__)` in browser console

 ### Authentication Issues